sagemath/trac_to_gh/Issue 4556.md

 # Issue 4556: [with patch, needs review] nth_root for finite fields: document the fact that 'extend' is not implemented

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4556

 Original creator: jhpalmieri